BrekiTomasson/laravel-model-finder/README.md

   *entire* cache for any given model just because one row has been added or removed.
 This will have to be explored.
 - Explore compatibility with Laravel `v8.x` - am I doing anything in this package that is exclusive to `v9.x`, or can I add support for `v8.x` without rewriting anything?
+- Write tests that make sense for this package.
 - Test this package with other database providers and "pseudo-databases" like `Sushi` to ensure it works as intended.

 ## Copyright, License and Permissions